 Choose a topic

-We use uncoated aluminium jars.
+We use aluminium jars.
+Here’s why:

-When we started our search for a plastic and petroleum-free packaging solution we realised the options were very limited.
+When we started our search for a plastic-free and petroleum-free packaging solution we realised the options were very limited.
 Plastic is the most prevalent material used by the cosmetic industry but, of course, it wasn’t an option for us.
 Glass is heavy to transport and you risk breakage.
 Bioplastics are very promising but they are not yet 100% petroleum-free.

 On the other hand, aluminium is lightweight, yet strong and durable, malleable, a complete barrier to light, highly resistant to corrosion and endlessly recyclable with no downgrading of quality.
 The recycling process uses only 5% of the energy it takes to create primary aluminium and it is calculated that 75% of all aluminium produced since industrial output began in the late 19th century is still in use today.
 For this reason, it is considered the most sustainable building material.